Are you looking forward to investing in SBI Life Smart Privilege Plan?

 Premium Redirection Charge:

 It is deducted on the 1st business day of each policy month from the fund value by the cancellation of units.
-Mortality charge varies depending on the age of the policyholder and sum assured.
+Mortality charge varies depending on the age of the policyholder and the sum assured.

 SBI Life Smart Privilege Plan – Pros and Cons